 In some cases we feel that the alternative timbers offer a better result ( both tonally & aesthetically ) than the more traditional species.

-The musical instrument making community is becoming increasingly concerned about the lack of availability of some of their favorite traditional tonewoods.
+The musical instrument making community is becoming increasingly concerned about the lack of availability of some of their favourite traditional tonewoods.
 Brazilian Rosewood and Honduras Mahogany have become virtually impossibly to obtain and will vanish unless drastic action is taken.
 Ebony is also becoming rare, and it would be environmentally irresponsible to keep utilising these timbers without looking for alternatives.

 Fortunately Australia has a wide range of under-utilised tonewoods, and as the supply of traditional material diminishes these timbers will come into their own as a world standard.
 Many of the Australian timbers are plantation grown and will yield musical instruments after 80 years, as opposed to the hundreds of years required for traditional woods.